youngguang/live/intl.en-US/User Guide (New console)/Recording management/Store live recordings to OSS/Store live recordings to OSS.md

 -   To store live recordings to OSS, you must first enable OSS service, and provides ApsaraVideo Live service with the access authorization of writing in OSS.
 Then you can store videos in specific OSS bucket.
 For more information, see [Configure OSS](reseller.en-US/User Guide (New console)/Recording management/Store live recordings to OSS/Configure OSS.md#).

--   To avoid recored files abnormally cut off due to network jitter or temporary stream disconnection during live recording, the system disconnects the stream until 180s.
+-   To avoid recorded files abnormally cut off due to network jitter or temporary stream disconnection during live recording, the system disconnects the stream until 180s.
 That is, if you perform another streaming operation within 180s after stream disconnection, the system judges it as the same stream by default; if the time interval exceeds 180s, the system judges it as two different streams.

 ## Create live recordings { .section}